 We will want to handle the dog for a variety of reasons:

-- to apply topical medication on the skin, in the eyes or ears
+- to apply topical medication to skin, eyes, or ears

-It is important that we can do anything that we may need to do in relation to handling the dog safely and easily.
-If we do not get the dog comfortable with this kind of handling early on, it is very likely that he will be anxious once he gets older.
-This can make it very difficult or even dangerous for anyone attempting to handle the dog.
+It is helpful to be able to perform routine handling with relative ease and safety.
+If we do not get the dog comfortable with this kind of handling early on, it is not uncommon that he will be anxious once he gets older.
+As well as being stressful for your dog this can make it very difficult or even dangerous for anyone attempting to handle them.

-Everyone in the family should be involved.
-Be sure that all children are supervised 100%.
-It is also a good idea to have a friend or others who your pup may not be that familiar with to do some of these exercises.
+It’s a good idea to have a friend who your pup may not be that familiar with do some of these exercises.
 This gives us the opportunity to build positive handling experiences for the puppy with a variety of people.

 - The paws: each individual paw and toe and toenail and in between the toenails

 - The head: around the eyes, around the ears and gently inside the ears, the outside of the dog’s muzzle and inside the mouth, all of the teeth, the roof of the mouth, the tongue, the cheeks, the gums, the back of the pup’s head and down his neck

 - The body of the puppy: his underbelly and sides and back, down each individual leg, his back end, his chest, gently down his tail.

 Sit down on the floor with your puppy.